Nursing, B.S.

 NR 327C - Maternal Child Nursing Care Clinical

-Prerequisite Requirements (25 credits)
+Prerequisite and Correlative Requirements (28 credits)

 YEAR ONE